OptimomEngineer/RoboND_Project1/README.md

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.
 For the decision_step() I first played with the RoverSim in autonomous mode to see what the issues were.
 I drew out a tree on paper to further understand how the current tree given by the course team worked.
 I realized we could fix some of the code to help the robot navigate the terrain further.
-For example, if the robot is stopped and there is no clear path forward, what is the robot to do?
-I suggested the robot turn until there is clear vision, however, I was not able to create more sophisticated code by the due date.
-I would like to work on this further.
+For example, if the robot is circling and mapping the same pixels several hundred times, how can we get the robot out from there?
+TThere are many possible solutions to this: tracking walls as to not circle and repeat mapping, or perhaps limiting and using starting position as a "reset" etc. his is something I would like to continue working on.

 First off, I lose fidelity when the rover is turning.
 I know this is due to my coding where I apply a filter when I have ambiguity of wall or navigable terrain.
 That filter is causing a disruption of continuous mapping allowed and I would like to fix that.
 However, for the assignment, the robot still passes mapping 40% at 60% fidelity.